kanidm/kanidm/book/src/repl/readme.md

 ### Refresh

-Deleting all of a consumers database content, and replacing it with the content of a supplier.
+Deleting all of a consumer's database content, and replacing it with the content of a supplier.

 ### Incremental Replication